 Upon completion of the requirements outlined here, participants will be awarded a certificate, with license to use the NCCBD credential.

-To maintain the NCCBD designation, directors must attend one SWGSB Assembly for Bank Directors every three years.
+To maintain the NCCBD designation, directors must attend at least one SWGSB Assembly for Bank Directors every three years.

 Once certified, the bank director qualifies to attend continuing education courses delivered every year at SWGSB at SMU COX for an additional cost.
 These elective classes are offered during the first and second weeks of SW Graduate School of Banking courses.